meetuparchive/meetup-web-platform/docs/Queries.md

 If the `fetch` fails entirely, no responses will be delivered to the application - `state.app` will not receive new data.
-Instead, an `API_RESP_FAIL` action will be dispatched, which will populate `state.app.error`.
+Instead, an `API_RESP_FAIL` action will be dispatched, which will populate `state.app.fail`.

 **Redux state after being processed by `API_RESP_FAIL` action**